MicrosoftDocs/azure-media-services/media-services/previous/media-services-live-streaming-with-onprem-encoders.md

 When you're using an on-premises live encoder to send a multi-bitrate stream to a channel, the following constraints apply:

 * Make sure you have sufficient free Internet connectivity to send data to the ingest points.
-* Using a secondary ingest URL requires additional bandwidth.
 * The incoming multi-bitrate stream can have a maximum of 10 video quality levels (layers) and a maximum of 5 audio tracks.
 * The highest average bitrate for any of the video quality levels should be below 10 Mbps.
 * The aggregate of the average bitrates for all the video and audio streams should be below 25 Mbps.